ThePaleoList Answers: Is Mustard Paleo?

 Monday saw us tossing out the old guard – Heinz and Hunts – in favor of making our own ketchup.
 Today our exploration of condiments and sauces continues with mustard.
-We get many requests for these type of food items from our readers wanting to add flavor to common fare, if there’s a particular condiment you’d like to see featured on The Paleo List let us know here.
+We get many requests for these type of food items from our readers wanting to add flavor to common fare, if there’s a particular condiment you’d like to see featured on The Paleo List, let us know.
+So…is mustard Paleo?

 What is Mustard?